sourcegraph/handbook/content/people-ops/hiring/index.md

 We will work with recruiters and hiring managers to gain access to the tools they need to be successfull.

-## Using external recruiting gencies
+## Using external recruiting agencies

 Folder for agency tracker and to store contracts here: https://drive.google.com/drive/folders/1I6fpcQEP4ueQP_sjyO2MwuRnujmzti4a